Super Mario RPG: Legend of the Seven Stars

 Even more unused digits, alongside some other tiles, located just above the rest of the battle UI GFX.
 Curiously, after the 9 are two tiles that are just two 1, except one is solid and the other is hollow.

 Unused graphics which are found right under the chandelier graphic in Bowser's Keep (at 01C000 in yychr).
-They appear to lack a proper palette, and depict a Shy Guy idle, sitting, and knocked down, alongside a star and an unknown object.
+They appear to lack a proper palette, and depict a Shy Guy idle, sitting, and knocked down, alongside a star and a mushroom.
 These graphics are rather intriguing, as they don't match the final game’s art style, indicating that they must have been made rather early on in development.

 A banana peel with eyes, not unlike the ones seen in the Mario Kart games.
 It could probably have worked just about anywhere, although the most likely place would have been Booster Hill (probably while chasing Booster himself).